About our hospitals - Southend University Hospital

 Rail companies C2C and Greater Anglia operate frequent trains to Southend Central station where a bus can be caught direct to Southend Hospital.
 Ask for a plus bus ticket before travelling.
 This will include both your bus and train fares and save you time on your journey.

-Because the majority of staff - who have been issued parking permits - use the multi-storey car park, during working hours the other car parks surrounding the hospital are reserved solely for our patients and visitors.
+Our multi-storey car park provides 600 spaces in addition to spaces in car parks around the hospital.
+The majority of staff who have been issued parking permits use the multi-storey car park, so during working hours car parks A, D, E (outside A&E) and F and spaces surrounding the hospital are reserved solely for patients and visitors.

-To maximise the increase in parking spaces, we would always ask you to take alternatives to the car if you can, or to use our free drop off/collection bays or short stay bays in order to keep the spaces available to those who most need them.
+To increase parking spaces, we would always ask you to take alternatives to the car if you can, or to use our free drop off/collection bays or short stay bays in order to keep the spaces available to those who most need them.

-We have a number of blue bays for current blue badge holders - these are located by all the main entrances and are subject to the parking charges detailed below.
+We have a number of blue bays for current blue badge holders that are located by all main entrances and are subject to the parking charges detailed below.

 Car parking fees